pat-coady/tiny_imagenet/README.md

 **val_accuracy.ipynb**

 This notebook loads a model and calculates the validation set accuracy.
 It also computes the accuracy when predictions from 5 different crops x 2 flips are averaged: about a 3% accuracy improvement.
-This notebook runs very slow because it loops through the validation images one-by-one: It was not worth the extra effort to write efficiently. *Premature optimization is the root of all evil* --Donald Knuth
+This notebook runs slowly because it loops through the validation images one-by-one: It was not worth the extra effort to write efficiently. *Premature optimization is the root of all evil.* -Donald Knuth

 **image_distort.ipynb**

 This short notebook displays images after TensorFlow applies image distortions.
-It is useful to see the distortions to bound how much hue and saturation to apply during training.
+It is useful to see the distortions to bound the random hue and saturation distortions applied during training.